 Office Software

-- LIBREOFFICE - This is an open source office suite of programs including a word processor, spreadsheet program, a slide presentation program and a database program.
+- LIBREOFFICE - This is an opensource office suite of programs including a word processor, spreadsheet program, a slide presentation program and a database program.

 - SCRIBUS - This is a full featured desktop publishing program.